 To translate Profound UI widget property text, a phrase id is associated with the property, rather than the phrase text.
 So, it’s possible to support words that are homonyms in one language, but not in another.

 Maintenance of Translation Database

-Starting with Profound UI version 5.10.0, you can use the Work with Language File Tool to maintain your translation database.
+Starting with Profound UI Version 5, Fix Pack 10.0, you can use the Work with Language File Tool to maintain your translation database.
 You can also automatically create entries from existing Profound UI Rich Display Files using the PUITRNSRC command (see below).